telliott99/smallprojects/Pollicare.md

 <img src="figs/LaunchAgents.png" style="width: 400px;" />

-The user's `~/Library/LaunchAgents` directory contains a bunch of malware-related persistence crap, but the `System/Library/LaunchAgents` and `Daemons` have what I would expect.
+The user's `~/Library/LaunchAgents` directory contains a bunch of malware-related persistence crap, but the `System/Library/LaunchAgents` and `System/Library/LaunchDaemons` have what I would expect.

+(The difference between an agent and a daemon is that a daemon may not have a UI, while an agent may have one if it wishes).

 There are two more applications referenced here:

 * Smokyashan
-* pronto
+* Pronto

 #### Application